google/WebFundamentals/src/site/_en/fundamentals/tools/setup/commandlinetools.markdown

 ---
 layout: article
 title: "Set Up Command Line Shortcuts"
-description: "Set up shortcuts for the command line tasks you user over and over again.
-If you find yourself typing the same thing in your command line over and over again then this will alleviate that."
+description: "Set up shortcuts for the command line tasks you use over and over again.
+If you find yourself typing the same thing in your command line repeatedly, this will alleviate that."
-introduction: "Set up shortcuts for the command line tasks you user over and over again.
-If you find yourself typing the same thing in your command line over and over again then this will alleviate that."
+introduction: "Set up shortcuts for the command line tasks you use over and over again.
+If you find yourself typing the same thing in your command line repeatedly, this will alleviate that."
 article:
   written_on: 2014-09-25
   updated_on: 2014-09-25